fadhli00/DetectionLab/phase-1/README.md

 ## 🧩 Part 1 — Network Design & Topology

 Before deploying systems or forwarding logs, I knew the foundation had to be right.
 If I wanted this lab to behave like a real enterprise environment, the network design couldn’t be an afterthought.
-This phase was about slowing down and thinking like an engineer and a SOC analyst at the same time—*how should traffic flow, and just as importantly, what should never be allowed?*
+This phase was about slowing down and thinking like an engineer and a SOC analyst at the same time*how should traffic flow, and just as importantly, what should never be allowed?*

 ---